 Expressive Activity at GVSU

-According to Dr. John Ottenhoff, interim chief operating officer of the Association of Governing Boards of Universities and Colleges (AGB), in his recent article “In Support of Civil Education” (May, 2019), “Many thoughtful observers are convinced that one of America’s urgent needs today is a continued commitment to the principles of democracy.”
+According to Dr. John Ottenhoff, former interim chief operating officer of the Association of Governing Boards of Universities and Colleges (AGB), in the article “In Support of Civil Education” (May, 2019), “Many thoughtful observers are convinced that one of America’s urgent needs today is a continued commitment to the principles of democracy.”
 In this article, he cites a number of concerning trends which impact the nation and higher education, including “a lack of civic literacy and growing skepticism about democracy as a system and way of life; racism, xenophobia, and other forms of intolerance.”

 With these concerns in mind, we in higher education – and particularly here at GVSU - must take to heart our responsibility to educate students for informed and active citizenship.
 According to Ottenhoff, “we cannot take for granted that democracy will continue to operate and thrive without intentional efforts from each subsequent generation.
 As leaders of the sector of society that is fundamentally charged with educating citizens, every college and university holds a measure of responsibility for the health of our democracy.”